Amourspirit/grunt-build-include/doc/GruntOptions/text/whiteSpaceLine/noTwoWsLn.md

-##### Text WhiteSpaceLine noTwoWsLn
+## Text WhiteSpaceLine noTwoWsLn

-`text?WhiteSpaceLine=noTwoWsLn` If two or more white space line are together then they are reduced to one white space line.
+`WhiteSpaceLine: 'noTwoWsLn'` If two or more white space line are together then they are reduced to one white space line.